dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ## Setting the environment

 It's often useful to set a specific environment for testing.
-If the environment is not set, it will default to `Production` which disables most debugging features.
+If the environment isn't set, it will default to `Production` which disables most debugging features.

 The method for setting the environment depends on the operating system.